tmitchel/LTau_skimmer/README.md

 This command will skim all files in the directory `/hdfs/store/user/tmitchel/input/DYJets1` assuming they are from the dataset `DYJets1`.
 The corrections appropriate for a background MC sample will be applied and the output files will be stored in `/hdfs/store/user/tmitchel/chooseAName`.
 The `-l` option tells the script for which channel we want to submit skims and the `-y` option provides the year.

-The typical way to produce skims is using the `metaSubmitter.py` script which allows entire job types to be submitted at once.
+The typical way to produce skims is using the `submit*.py` scripts which allows entire job types to be submitted at once.
 An example command to skim all embedded samples, with appropriate corrections, is shown below.

 ```
-python metaSubmitter2016.py -p myName -l et -j embed
+python submit2016.py -p myName -l et -j embed
 ```

 The output files will be stored in `/hdfs/store/user/tmitchel/myName`.